Swati Lathia

 • Verification of Recipient: Before sending money, users should confirm the recipient’s identity, particularly in the case of significant transactions.

-• Description: When an attacker obtains access to a user’s account, unauthorized transactions happen since the user did not authorize the transaction.
+• 5.
+Unauthorized Transactions: When an attacker obtains access to a user’s account, unauthorized transactions happen since the user did not authorize the transaction.

 • Preventive actions: